MESAHub/mesa-website/07-troubleshooting.markdown

 Provide some information about the computer you are using, including:

-+ your operating sytem (including version information)
++ your operating system (including version information)
 + which version of MESA you are using
 + which version of the MESA SDK you are using